nycpivot/tdp-core/README.md

 ## Surfaces

+To integrate Backstage plugins within TPB, we define the concept of Surface.
 Our surfaces consists of a few distinct groups of functionalities we can individually add to our plugins.

+There are two types of plugins that you might want to write: either frontend or backend plugins.

-In this section we show an example of each of the currently available surfaces in our project.
+In the following sections, we show examples of each of the currently available surfaces in our project for the different types of plugins.

+## Frontend Plugins

+To create a frontend plugin, you need to add the `@tpb/core-frontend` package to your `peerDependencies` section.
+If you are writing an external plugin (that is not part of our monorepo), you might need to add it to your `devDependencies` section too.

 ### SidebarItemSurface

 You can add your plugin to the main side bar in order to have access to it from TPB.
 Navigate to `Plugin.ts` and add a SidebarItemSurface to your plugin.
-First you will need to import the SidebarItemSurface library `import { SidebarItemSurface } from '@tpb/core';`, eg:
+First you will need to import the SidebarItemSurface library `import { SidebarItemSurface } from '@tpb/core-frontend';`, eg:

 ```
 context.applyTo(SidebarItemSurface, sidebar =>